IronFX Works Best For New to Intermediate Traders

 - Limited cryptocurrency trading

 - Neglected research materials

-MetaTrader 4 and MetaTrader 5 are the standing platforms used by IronFX.
+MetaTrader 4 is the standing platform used by IronFX.
 Although there is not a dedicated third party platform, there are limited copy and social trading options through the Trader’s Dashboard on the website, which shows the positioning of other clients.
 However, there is no tool for acting on that information.
 To take advantage of that client positioning data, traders are required to use the MetaTrader platform.

 While the outdated nature of the MetaTrader platforms is a concern, the extendability of the MetaTrader platform through plug-ins and add-ons provides wide-ranging functionality that can benefit frequent traders.

-Android, iOS, and Windows Mobile all benefit from native applications for MetaTrader 4 and MetaTrader 5.
+Android, iOS, and Windows Mobile all benefit from native applications for MetaTrader 4.
 These applications integrate easily with both the tablet and the desktop versions.
 In addition to these trading applications, IronFX offers a free research app which, surprisingly, has no trading functions and provides outdated information.
-MetaTrader 5 for mobile is an improvement over MetaTrader 4 but is still limited in functionality, especially in comparison to the desktop version.
 Security is also a concern as two-factor authentication is not offered in any of the mobile platforms.

 While not the most comprehensive listing we have seen, IronFX does offer CFD, spot, and Forex instruments that cover the majority of trading strategies.
 Cryptocurrencies can now be traded directly on the MetaTrader platform.
 All of the most popular index, spot, and metal investment products are available, but there are no bond CFDs.
 Spread costs diminish significantly in higher account tiers.